 The Office of Academic Affairs staff is available to assist all faculty, staff, and students.
 It is best to schedule an appointment.
-For appointments, contact 973-618-3922.
+For appointments, contact Ms. Julie Kajouras at jkajouras@caldwell.edu or call 973-618-3922.

 Vice President for Student Life and Dean of Students